AdrianLThomas/node-videostream-api/README.md

 - Windows 10
 - AWS Lambda

+## Linting
+TSLint has been used for code linting.
+You can run this using: `$ npm run lint`.

 ## Improvements
 - If the scope of the logic within the controller got any more complicated, it would be worthwhile encapsulating the logic in it's own service / provider, rather than in the controller.
 For simplicity of the demo it has been left as is.